steveclifton/phpcsrftokens/README.md

 ## Usage
 For ease of use, all PHP Csrf Tokens methods have been made static to make generation and verification as simple as possible.

+Following the OWASP guidelines, the `verifyToken()` method *does not* reset the tokens after each request, enabling double submission of the form.

 Requires superglobal `$_SESSION` to be set.

 ```php